 A “Seriously Convenient” Pool under a Grand Glass Roof

-When Olympian Alistair Brownlee got his first Endless Pool, he called his friend and fellow triathlete, Ivan Eustace.
+When Olympian Alistair Brownlee got his first Endless Pools model, he called his friend and fellow triathlete, Ivan Eustace.
 “This is seriously convenient,” Ivan recalls Alistair telling him.
 That conversation led to a shift in Ivan’s plans for a simple home addition to this stunningly modern, light-filled conservatory.

 It’s a decision Ivan appreciates more than he could've imagined.
-“I fall out of bed and into the pool,” he now says of his morning routine.
+“I fall out of bed and into the pool,” he now says of his morning triathlon training.
 “It’s spectacular.
 You can easily bang out half an hour to an hour set in there.”

 For this tech executive, the convenience is a critical factor.
 He resides in County Dublin, Ireland, with his wife and two kids, but work requires him to travel frequently.
 “If I have a 7:30 flight to London, I just get up half an hour earlier.
 When you’ve got an Endless Pool there, there’s no excuse.
 The convenience is amazing!”

 Ivan also found that swimming became necessary.
 As chance would have it, he suffered a torn labrum during a triathlon just weeks before installation was completed.
-So his swimming pool would serve double-duty as his rehab pool.
+So his Endless Pools swim spa would serve double-duty as his rehab pool.
 “Swimming is perfect for it,” he says of his hip injury.

 As a result of this happenstance, he found himself increasingly taking to swimming – and increasingly enjoying it.
 “I love triathlon, but swimming has given me this passion.
 I’ve totally fallen in love with swimming.
 I can do two swims a day.”